Marmennill: Modern folklore

 Stories about marmennill can be found in many modern Icelandic folklore collections, including in Jón Árnason's Íslenzkar þjóðsögur og æfintýri.
 One of the more well-known stories about the creature is known as Þá hló marbendill (And the marbendill laughed).
 It tells the story of a farmer who catches a marbendill out at sea and takes it home with him.
 On the way home, the creature laughs three times at the farmer.
 According to one account, the first time when his wife greets him, the second time when he hits his dog, and the third time when he trips over and attacks a tuft of grass.
 In exchange for his freedom, the creature reveals that he laughed at the farmer because his wife is unfaithful, his dog truly loves him, and the tuft of grass conceals a treasure.
 The farmer finally releases the creature and all that the creature claimed proves true.

 Interpretation and discussion

-It has been noted that similar to the marmennill, some other beings in Scandinavian folklore could give indications on future events such as the sea monsters hafstramba and margýgr, which often are seen before storms and shipwrecks, and Óðinn, who in Böglunda sögur forbodes a large battle and death.
+It has been noted that similar to the marmennill, some other beings in Scandinavian folklore could give indications on future events such as the sea monsters hafstramba and margýgr, which often are seen before storms and shipwrecks, and Óðinn, who in Böglunda sögur forebodes a large battle and death.
 Furthermore, in both Landnámabók and Hrafnkels saga Freysgoða there are account of a being appearing in the dream of a settler of Iceland, telling him to move to another part of the island.
 In each case, the settler heeds the advice and avoids a landslide which killed the livestock that stayed behind.